tocrossbridge/website_black-swan-ballet/README.md

 # Website: Black Swan Company
 <img src="src/img/readme/mockup_desktop.png" />
 <b>Made with:</b><br/>
-Lorem ipsulum v1.4
+Bootstrap 4.6
 <br/><br/>
 <b>What is this?</b><br/>
 A website for a fictional ballet company
 <br/><br/>
 <b>Description:</b><br/>
-It was prototiped using Figma, the images are from Freepik, edited using Photoshop and, for the code, I used Bootstrap 4.6
+It was prototyped using Figma, the images are from Freepik, edited using Photoshop and, for the code, I used Bootstrap 4.6
 <br/><br/>
 # Quick links &#128150;